microsoft/AdaptiveCards/specs/DesignDiscussions/ConsistentCards.md

 4.	**iOS:**
 This is similar to android.
 The internal nightly builds are available on https://appcenter.ms/.
 These again link against the source code and not the SDKs shipped publicly.

+5. **.NET HTML:**
+Currently there is no tooling support in the visualizer tool available at this point.

+6. **.NET WPF:**
+There is an older version of the visualizer tool available on the Windows Store.
+This links against the source code and not the nuget packages.